-As problems in your marriage mount, you may be compelled to consider whether or not divorce is the best choice.
-The question of dissolving a marriage is ultimately an intense, difficult, and incredibly personal choice that may throw your entire world into upheaval.
+As problems in your marriage mount, you may consider whether or not divorce is even the best choice.
+The question of dissolving a marriage is ultimately an intense, difficult, and incredibly personal choice that throws your entire world into upheaval.

-Do I Need A Divorce Lawyer?
+Do You Need A Divorce Lawyer?

 With the proliferation of do-it-yourself divorce websites, online tools, and similar resources, you don’t necessarily need an attorney to end your marriage.

 In many ways, the process can be relatively simple and straightforward.

 You download the forms, fill them out, file them for a fee, and get a divorce.

 At the same time, it also often becomes incredibly complex.

 - Children and custody disputes involved commonly lead to issues.

 - If you and your spouse have a great deal of shared property to divide, like homes, cars, or debts, that often creates friction.